Navigating Holiday Food the Thyroid-healthy Way

 The image I often think of is throwing oneself down on the train tracks for the needs of someone else.
 When I catch myself doing that now, that visual is my little inner red flag.
 It has taken a lot of practice, but I’ve gotten a lot better since my thyroid diagnosis at making healthy boundaries and saying NO.

-Just like I thought the sky would fall if I didn't make eight kinds of Christmas cookies or prepare green bean casserole every Thanksgiving, I thought the sky would fall if I said, "No, actually, I don't eat that."
+Just like I thought the sky would fall if I didn't make eight kinds of Christmas cookies or prepare green bean casserole from a can every Thanksgiving, I thought the sky would fall if I said, "No, actually, I don't eat that."

 Amazingly, the sky didn't fall.
 Instead, what I found is that the vast majority of my family and friends were incredibly kind, supportive, and accommodating.
 As I said in the previous section, the people who love and care about you WANT you to be healthy and okay.
 Giving them the information they need about your needs and requirements helps them play a part in that.